Key Takeaways

 A calligrapher gracefully paints Chinese characters with brush and ink — an art form known as 书法 that expresses both emotion and beauty while preserving thousands of years of Chinese cultural tradition.

-The origins of calligraphy
+The history and origins of Chinese calligraphy

 CLI students observing a calligrapher at work during a cultural activity